ChapmanCPSC370/TLT_SIgn_in_app/README.md

 ## Dependencies

 Needs Xcode 7 or higher and Swift 2 or higher.
 To install Xcode you need an Intel-based Mac running Mac OS X Snow Leopard or later.
-No additional libraries or frameworks needed at this point in development.
+Parse is needed for the backend.

 ## Installation

+If you want to completely fork the project:

 1. Download Xcode from Mac app store.